borghives/loom/README.md

 ## Philosophy

 -   **Lower mental load**: Abstract away boilerplate and repetitive tasks, letting developers focus on logic.
 -   **Promote simple, elegant code**: Prioritize clarity and simplicity over exhaustive features.
 We are willing to sacrifice capability for a simpler, more focused codebase.
 For example, Loom is intentionally built only for MongoDB to avoid the complexity of supporting multiple database paradigms.
+It is unlikely that it will support any other database.
--   **Make the safe way the easy way**: Create coding friction for unsafe practices.
-The framework should guide developers away from common pitfalls, especially in data and time management.
-But does not exhaustively build out guardrail if it come at the cost of simplicity.
+-   **Make the safe way the easy way**: The framework should guide developers away from common pitfalls, especially in data and time management.
+Create coding friction for unsafe practices.
+But does not exhaustively build out guardrail if it comes at the cost of simplicity.

 ## Philosophy in Action